turbot/steampipe-docs/docs/reference/env-vars/steampipe_cache_max_size_mb.md

 By default, Steampipe does not limit the size of the query cache.

-This is a server setting --  when connecting to a remote database, setting `STEAMPIPE_CACHE_MAX_SIZE_MB` on the client will have no effect.
+This is a server setting.
+When connecting to a remote database, setting `STEAMPIPE_CACHE_MAX_SIZE_MB` on the client will have no effect.

 `STEAMPIPE_CACHE_MAX_SIZE_MB` only works with plugins compiled with [Steampipe Plugin SDK](https://github.com/turbot/steampipe-plugin-sdk) version 4.0.0 and later.